kordless/boot2docker-ing/README.md

 Now we have **brew** installed and updated, we need to install VirtualBox.

 #### Cask and VirtualBox
-[Cask](https://github.com/caskroom/homebrew-cask) is a worlflow based installer for applications running on OS X. You can install it using **brew**:
+[Cask](https://github.com/caskroom/homebrew-cask) is a workflow based installer for applications running on OS X. You can install it using **brew**:

 	brew install caskroom/cask/brew-cask